awsdocs/aws-cloudtrail-user-guide/doc_source/send-cloudtrail-events-to-cloudwatch-logs.md

 To send events to a CloudWatch Logs log group:
 + Make sure you have sufficient permissions to create or specify an IAM role\.
 For more information, see [Granting Permission to View and Configure Amazon CloudWatch Logs Information on the CloudTrail Console](security_iam_id-based-policy-examples.md#grant-cloudwatch-permissions-for-cloudtrail-users)\.
 + Create a new trail or specify an existing one\.
-For more information, see [Creating and Updating a Trail with the Console](cloudtrail-create-and-update-a-trail-by-using-the-console.md)\.
+For more information, see [Creating and updating a trail with the console](cloudtrail-create-and-update-a-trail-by-using-the-console.md)\.
 + Create a log group or specify an existing one\.
 + Specify an IAM role\.
 If you are modifying an existing IAM role for an organization trail, you must manually update the policy to allow logging for the organization trail\.
-For more information, see [this policy example](#policy-cwl-org) and [Creating a Trail for an Organization](creating-trail-organization.md)\.
+For more information, see [this policy example](#policy-cwl-org) and [Creating a trail for an organization](creating-trail-organization.md)\.
 + Attach a role policy or use the default\.

 **Contents**